Kwcheck

 Details

 Files must be space delimited, whereas filtering options, such as status, must be comma delimited.
 Express ranges for severity or issue ID with a hyphen.
 Running kwcheck run from the directory that contains .kwlp will analyze all source files for the project.
 For C/C++ projects, if your local project directory has the default name (.kwlp) and is located in the source tree, you can limit the context of the analysis to the current subdirectory.
 Files from that subdirectory (and from any child directory) will be analyzed.
-For Java projects, Klocwork analyzing individual files is not recommended because the limited scope of the analysis can cause inaccurate results.
+For Java projects, both incremental analysis and differential analysis are supported.

 Options